Timber framing courses

 PLEASE NOTE: The course beginning the 2nd July 2018 is an ADVANCED COURSE.
 This course follows on from the Introductory course on the 25th June.

-This year (2017) all our courses were oversubscribed so please book early to save disappointment.
+In 2017, all our courses were oversubscribed so please book early to save disappointment.

 Payment can be made by Cheque to Hewnwood, Middle drostre, Llanwern, Brecon LD3 0RP or please email me if you wish to pay by BACS.